What is tocilizumab?

 - Side effects can occur during the infusion itself.
 These may include fever or chills, itch, dizziness, headache, chest pain, shortness of breath or changes in blood pressure.
 These effects are more likely to occur during the first or second infusion and can usually be reduced by giving steroids, antihistamines and paracetamol before the treatment.

-Other common possible side effects includes:
+- Other common possible side effects include:

 - headache or cough